 We like to think we're pretty good at keeping our finger on the fashion pulse here at Who What Wear UK.
 We tend to live by the general rule of "three's a trend."
 After seeing something three times, whether on the runway, on social media or even on a friend, it becomes worthy of the "trend" title.
 Sometimes, these things can happen slowly, popping up on fashion insiders first at Fashion Month, then trickling down throughout the next few years.
-Split-hems, the new It-trouser trend, however, spiked almost instantly this spring.
+Split-hems, the new It-trouser trend, however, spiked almost instantly last spring, and it's continuing into 2021.

 When major brands like VB and influencer favourite The Row are picking up on something like this, you know it's bound to be big.
 Contemporary brands like Wardrobe.NYC have also worked on the perfect pairs which are already selling out on Matches, and although sometimes it takes a good while for these designer trends to hit the high street, luckily for us, some of our favourites have jumped to it, from M&S to Zara.

-Earlier this year, when we were still working from offices, I tried on as many pairs of split-hem trousers as I could get my hands on, from denim to legging styles.
-But we thought now, as most of us are staying indoors and living in leggings, it would be a good time to republish my findings.
+Last year, when I first saw the trend taking off (and we were still working from offices), I tried on as many pairs of split-hem trousers as I could get my hands on, from denim to legging styles.
+But as most of us are staying indoors and living in leggings, it would be a good time to republish my findings.

 Let me tell you, Rosie is really on to something with that mirror pose of hers.
 Keep scrolling to see the pairs I loved.